Skip to content

 Today, our program consists of a manager and twelve students.
 Together they manage 120 gardens and impact over 1,200 community members.
 The only question is - will God bring more donors to our ministry to help us expand?

+In 2024, we hope to double the size of this program.
 We are looking for financial partners who are willing to make a monthly gift so we can recruit and train more local teens - and help more widows and their households.

 If you'd like to get involved, simply set up your giving pledge here.